ADD CONDITION

 What is CVS SF Menthol Cough Drops used for?

-CVS SF Menthol Cough Drops temporarily relieve cough associated with a cold and occasional minor irritation and sore throat.
+CVS SF Menthol Cough Drops temporarily relieve cough associated with a cold, as well as occasional minor irritation and sore throat.

 How should I use CVS SF Menthol Cough Drops?